 The Paul Danos Dean of the Tuck School; The Earl C. Daum 1924 Professor of International Business

-Matthew J. Slaughter is the Paul Danos Dean of the Tuck School and the Earl C. Daum 1924 Professor of International Business.
-He is also the founding Faculty Director of the Center for Business, Government & Society.
-In addition, he is currently a Research Associate at the National Bureau of Economic Research; a member of the advisory committee of the Export-Import Bank of the United States, a member of the academic advisory board of the International Tax Policy Forum; an academic advisor to the McKinsey Global Institute; and a newly elected fellow of the American Academy of Arts and Sciences.
+Matthew J. Slaughter is the Paul Danos Dean of the Tuck School of Business at Dartmouth, where in addition he is the Earl C. Daum 1924 Professor of International Business.
+He is also a member of the American Academy of Arts and Sciences, a Research Associate at the National Bureau of Economic Research; a member of the academic advisory board of the International Tax Policy Forum; and an academic advisor to the McKinsey Global Institute.
 Read more.

 Chair of the Board of Newmont Mining Corporation

 Noreen Doyle T'74 has served as a member of Newmont Mining Corporation’s Board since 2005, as well as on the boards of several other companies, including 12 years as board chair of Credit Suisse.
 In 2015, she became the first woman to chair the British Banker’s Association.

 In her executive career, Noreen was First Vice President of the European Bank for Reconstruction and Development from 2001 to 2005.
 Prior to that, she was bank-wide Head of Risk Management and established its syndication business.
 Before joining the EBRD in 1992, Noreen had a distinguished tenure at Bankers Trust Company (now Deutsche Bank), specializing in natural resources and leveraged finance.